Little Green Light is a cloud-based donor management system for fundraisers.

 Tracking volunteer hours gives you insight into a volunteer’s journey with your organization.
 If you have an annual volunteer event, you may already recognize volunteers who hit milestones, like 100 hours of service or 15 years of volunteering with your organization.
 Acknowledge these milestones in your annual report, too.

 Volunteers are drawn to your organization because they care about the mission and feel it’s worthy of their time.
-It’s important to acknowledge that you know how valuable their time is.
+It’s important to acknowledge that you understand how valuable their time is.
 One of the ways you can do that is to listen to any frustrations they may have and do your best to resolve them.
-For example, you may be hearing from volunteers that they have a hard time making your required, quarterly volunteer trainings on Saturday mornings.
+For example, you may be hearing from volunteers that they have a hard time making your required quarterly volunteer trainings on Saturday mornings.
 Address challenges like these in your report, and lay out the steps you’ll be taking in the upcoming months to try and resolve that challenge.
 Show volunteers that you welcome their input and take their feedback seriously.

 Your volunteers have a close relationship with your organization, and they should feel like respected insiders.
 To help nurture that feeling, establish a tone of warmth and appreciation throughout your annual report.